-The State Department report on international terrorism for 2014, released June 19, 2015, stated that in 2014 Iran "continued its terrorist-related activity, including for Palestinian terrorist groups in Gaza, Lebanese Hezbollah, and various groups in Iraq and throughout the Middle East."
+The State Department report on international terrorism for 2015, as has that annual report for the past two decades, again called Iran "the foremost state sponsor of terrorism."
+It asserts that, in 2015 Iran "provid[ed] a arange of support, including financial, training, and equipment, to groups around the word - particularly Hizballah.
+Iran continued to be deeply involved in the conflict in Syria, working closely with the Asad regime to counter the Syrian opposition, and also in Iraq, where Iran continued to provide support to militia groups, including Foreign Terrorist Organization Kata'ib Hizballah.
+In addition, it was implicated for its support to violent Shia opposition group attacks in Bahrain."
 Iran's operations in support of its allies-which generally include arms shipments, provision of advisers, training, and funding-are carried out by the Qods (Jerusalem) Force of the IRGC (IRGC-QF).
 The IRGC-QF is headed by IRGC Major General Qasem Soleimani, who reports directly to Khamene'i.
-RGC-QF personnel have engaged in and some have been killed in direct combat in the Syrian civil conflict.
+IRGC-QF personnel have engaged in and some have been killed in direct combat in the Syrian civil conflict.

-The sanctions relief provided under the JCPOA enables Iran to increase its military support for its regional allies and proxies, should Iran choose to do so.
+Sanctions relief since the JCPOA began implementation increases Iran's capacity to increase its military support for its regional allies and proxies.
 U.N.
-Security Council Resolution 2231, which supersedes prior resolutions as of JCPOA "Implementation Day" (January 16, 2016), continues a U.N. ban on Iran's importation and exportation of arms, but for a maximum of five years (from October 2015).
-Much of the weaponry Iran supplies to its allies include specialized anti-tank systems, artillery rockets, mortars, and short-range missiles.
-Deparate U.N.
+Security Council Resolution 2231, which superseded prior resolutions as of JCPOA "Implementation Day" (January 16, 2016), continues U.N. restrictions on Iran's importation and exportation of arms, but for a maximum of five years (from October 2015).
+Much of the weaponry Iran supplies to its allies include specialized antitank systems, artillery rockets, mortars, and short-range missiles.
+Separate U.N.
 Security Council resolutions ban arms shipments to such conflict areas as Yemen (Resolution 2216) and Lebanon (Resolution 1701).